hu553in/toggl-reporter/README.md

 ## CLI args

 * `-token` - a Toggl API token (you can get it from your profile page)
-* `-workspaceId` - a workspace ID (you can get it by running the app with `-printWorkspaces` flag or just with `-token`)
+* `-workspaceId` - a workspace ID (you can get the list of IDs by running the app with `-printWorkspaces` flag or just with `-token`)
 * `-date` - a report date (can be: `today`, `yesterday`, `YYYY-MM-DD`) (default `today`)